Education | November 07, 2024

 • The rate change may also impact the economy, which could affect your portfolio, competition and supply chain.

-The Federal Reserve cut the federal funds rate by 0.5% during its last meeting, providing a welcome break for businesses of all sizes.
-Lowering the rate has a domino effect on the benchmarks used to establish business and consumer debt interest rates.
-As a result, these rates are expected to drop in the coming weeks and months.
+The Federal Reserve cut the federal funds rate by 0.25% during its last meeting — the second consecutive rate cut after a decrease of 0.5% in September.
+Lowering the rate offers relief for businesses across the country, since it has a domino effect on the benchmarks used to establish business and consumer debt interest rates.

 It will take several months before the full impact is felt across the economy.
 In the meantime, you may be wondering how the drop in interest rates might affect your business.
 Here’s an overview of changes you may experience and some factors to consider.